Vorticode/refract/readme.md

 ### Deferred Rendering

 Maybe you want to setup your object a little before it's rendered.
-In this case, pass `false` to the super constructor then call `this.render()` whenever it's ready:
+In this case, pass `false` to the `autoRender` property then call `this.render()` whenever it's ready:

 ```javascript
 class TodoList extends Refract {